azuritecoin/OnnxDiffusersUI/README.md

 ## (Optional) Running Other Schedulers

-Currently the diffusers library supports PNDM, DDIM, and LMS discrete schedulers.
+Currently the diffusers library supports PNDM, DDIM, and LMS Discrete schedulers.
 By default the scripts I've provided only uses PNDM.
 To get the other schedulers working you'll need to modify `pipeline_stable_diffusion_onnx.py` in the diffusers library.
 See this site: <https://www.travelneil.com/stable-diffusion-updates.html>